preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/header/header-65/index.rst

 .. image:: app-launcher-settings-general-65.png

-+ **Title**: Set the title for the App Launcher in any or all available languages.
++ **Title**: Set the title for the App Launcher in any or all available languages (click the flag to change language).
 This is shown as the Tool Tip for the button.
 + **Sorted By**: Open the list and decide how to sort the icons; Custom, Alphabetic or Last Visited.
 If you choose Custom, use the option "Custom" below for sorting.
 + **View Template**: The icons can be viewed in a number of ways; Simple List, App Icons, Navigation View or App launcher.
 See below for examples.
 + **Include Non-mandatory links**: Mandatory links are always displayed.
 Select this option if non-mandatory links, in the link categories selected, should be displayed as well.